Terminating an Independent Contractor: A Guide for Employers

 Early Termination as Breach

 If either party walks away from the agreement prematurely and without a good reason, that could be construed as a breach of the contract termination clause.
-For that reason, you want to adhere to the notice period and compensation in the contract to avoid being sued by the contractor.
+For that reason, you want to adhere to the notice period and compensation in the contract.
+This will avoid the instance of being sued by the contractor.

 Breach of Other Contract Terms

-If your contractor has breached the agreement in some way be sure to document the reasons, and be prepared to make some type of settlement if they think they are being terminated without cause.
+If your contractor has breached the agreement in some way be sure to document the reasons.
+Also, be prepared to make some type of settlement if they think they are being terminated without cause.

 What if there was no termination agreement?